Playing AI Dungeon

 Under the Image Generator tab, you can change your image generation model and see how many credits it costs to generate.

 Underneath the Appearance tab at the very top, you can change your adventureâs theme and accessibility features.
-You can also change certain UI behaviors, such as:
+You can also change certain UI behaviors.

 Menu